xBogdy/123dd/README.md

   - loosely comparable to the wandering trader but with a significant smaller delay and a higher spawn cap by default
   - ensures uniqueness: Never will you see two trainers with the same name (unless cheated in)
   - matching spawns: trainers that spawn around a palyer will attempt to match the players strength
+  - different trainer types will spawn in different biomes
 - Custom trainer npc ai (e.g. trainers *stroll* towards players that can battle against them and will either despawn after some time or if beaten)
 - Player stats:
   - badge count: increases if a player beats a leader for their first time